-Many Australians miss out on hundreds of dollars each year simply because they forget work-related deductions or receipts for items they can claim back.
+Many Australians lose hundreds of dollars each year simply because they forget work-related deductions or receipts for items they can claim back.

 Do you compare your tax refund to your friends and family and wonder, “How can I get a better tax refund”?